What is a Romería?

 The word Romería comes from romero, meaning someone travelling to Rome, the ultimate pilgrimage destination in medieval Christendom.
 Over time, the term evolved to refer to any journey made for religious devotion, particularly in rural Spain.
 By the late Middle Ages, Romerías had become widespread, often linked to Marian devotion, with pilgrimages to hermitages or sanctuaries located in remote countryside areas.

 These events traditionally involved villagers walking or riding on horseback or in oxen-drawn carts to a shrine.
-As they travelled they prayed or sang.
+As they travelled, they prayed or sang.
 Once they arrived, they would hold Mass, followed by communal meals, music, and dancing.
 Over centuries, Romerías have preserved this dual character of solemn pilgrimage and joyful communal celebration.

 Modern Romerías

-Today, Romerías remain a significant part of Spain’s cultural and religious calendar, especially in Andalucía, Castilla-La Mancha, and Galicia.
+Today, Romerías remain a significant part of Spain’s cultural and religious calendar, especially in Andalucia, Castilla-La Mancha and Galicia.
 While some have retained their intimate, local feel, others have grown into major spectacles attracting tens or even hundreds of thousands of participants.

 Famous Romerías in Spain